 1. Express your feelings

 Allowing our feelings to “flow” can help us to both get in touch with our feelings in order to understand them and also develop the capacity to communicate them to others.
 Both of these insights and skills are essential for the emotional capacity that can strengthen us when life throws us curve balls and becomes stressful.

-I always speak to my clients about self-care and believe in self-compassion and nurturance.
+I often speak to my clients about self-care and believe in self-compassion and nurturance.
 It is important to avoid thinking of self-care as selfish.
 Self-care is an important way to take necessary time for ourselves and is a vital part of a healthy relationship with ourselves, specifically while managing very stressful periods in our lives.
 It is a great way to keep and develop resilience.
-Self-care activities are things that are enjoyable and good for the soul, heart, body, senses, and mind and promote your wellness.
+Self-care activities are things that are enjoyable and good for the soul, heart, body, senses, mind and promote your wellness.

 3. Positive Thinking

 One of the most effective ways to develop and maintain resilience during difficult times in life is with positive thinking.
 This can also be thought of as “realistic” thinking because often our negative thoughts that consume us during stress are not realistic.
 Much of the time we are sucked in by the anxiety we feel from stress and negative thinking follows.
 When we change those thoughts to positive ones, an amazing shift happens!
 For people who practice positive thinking on a regular basis, resilience can be the outcome.

 Ghimbulut, O., Ratiu, L., Opre, A. (2012).
 Achieving resilience despite emotional instability.
 Cognition, Brain, Behavior, 3, 465-480.
 ISSN: 1224-8398